Yelp/docker-push-latest-if-changed/README.md

 docker-push-latest-if-changed
 =============================

-At yelp, we build base images and push them daily to our internal registry.
+At Yelp, we build base images and push them daily to our internal registry.
 The reason we chose to build daily is to receive new security packages when they become available.
 The cost of this is your base image is invalidated every day requiring a brand new build of your consuming image.
 This tool